 Not Ideal For

-- Beginners new to coding (steep learning curve)
+- Beginners new to coding – the task-definition learning curve is real

 - Casual users who just need quick code snippets (ChatGPT suffices)